Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/protectionmanager/setencryptdocumentproperties/_index.md

 ---
 title: setEncryptDocumentProperties
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/protectionmanager/setencryptdocumentproperties/
+url: /php-java/aspose.slides/protectionmanager/setencryptdocumentproperties/
 ---

-## setEncryptDocumentProperties(boolean value)  function
+## setEncryptDocumentProperties(boolean value)  method

  This property makes sense, if presentation is password protected.
  If true then document properties is encrypted in presentation file.
  If false then document properties is public while presentation is encrypted.
  Read/write  boolean.

+### Returns
+void

 ---